Why is India-administered Kashmir facing a power shortage? | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Kashmir's subzero temperatures in winter and a dearth of electricity make it a painful mixture for locals.
-But with a vast capacity to produce hydropower, why is so little available?
+Kashmir's subzero temperatures in winter and a dearth of electricity are a painful mixture for locals.
+With a vast capacity to produce hydropower, why is so little electricity available?

 Regional parties want the return of seven power projects which are currently under the stewardship of the Narendra Modi-backed NHPC

-After the political conflict, power is arguably the second biggest topic for the residents of India-administered Kashmir, where locals have been complaining that New Delhi is eyeing up control of their hydropower resources.
+After the political conflict, power is arguably the second-biggest topic for the residents of India-administered Kashmir, who have been complaining that New Delhi is eyeing up control of their hydropower resources.

 Kashmir has the potential to produce 20,000 megawatts (MW) of hydropower, which can become a major driving force for its economic growth, but it currently produces a mere 3,263 MW.

-After militancy faded away in the early 2000s, the energy needs of locals have been at the heart of policies among political parties in Kashmir vying for power.
+After militancy faded away in the early 2000s, energy needs have been at the heart of policies among political parties in Kashmir vying for power.

 Regional political parties have been demanding the return of seven power projects currently under the stewardship of the National Hydro Power Corporation (NHPC) — a government of India enterprise.